bgoonz/docs-collection/github/github/managing-files-in-a-repository/working-with-non-code-files/3d-file-viewer.md

   - /articles/3d-file-viewer
   - /github/managing-files-in-a-repository/3d-file-viewer
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 ---

-{% data variables.product.product_name %} can host and render 3D files with the *.stl* extension.
+{% data variables.product.product_name %} can host and render 3D files with the _.stl_ extension.

 When looking directly at an STL file on {% data variables.product.product_name %} you can:

-* Click and drag to spin the model.
+- Click and drag to spin the model.
-* Right click and drag to translate the view.
+- Right click and drag to translate the view.
-* Scroll to zoom in and out.
+- Scroll to zoom in and out.
-* Click the different view modes to change the view.
+- Click the different view modes to change the view.

 ## Diffs